Xiaofei-it/Shelly/README.md

 `background()` means that the following actions are performed in background.
 And `uiThread()` means that the following actions are performed in the main thread, i.e. the UI thread.

-From the above example, you can see how MainActivity and SecondActivity change according to the result or the failure of the HTTP request.
+From the above example, you can see how `MainActivity` and `SecondActivity` change according to the result or the failure of the HTTP request.
 We can see the changes of each component from a single place.

 Note that the above code will not perform any actions!
-What the code does is simply commit and store the Domino for later use.
+What the code does is simply committing and storing the Domino for later use.
 To make the Domino perform actions, you should invoke the Domino.
 Only after the Domino is invoked will it perform actions.

 This is just a simple example.
 Actually, the Shelly library is very powerful,